mdippery/bucknellbug/README.md

 BucknellBug is longer functional.
 According to the [weather station website][weather], on April 8th, 2013, an electrical surge knocked out the service, and as of October 23rd, 2014, it has yet to be restored.
-This repository is mainly present for archival and educational purposes, although work is planned to rewrite BucknellBug to work with the [Dark Sky API][sky] instead.
+For now, BucknellBug uses the [forecast.io API][sky] instead of the data supplied by Bucknell's own weather station.

   [sky]:     https://developer.forecast.io
   [source]:  http://www.departments.bucknell.edu/geography/weather/BucknellBug-1.1.src.tgz